 I’ve been a fan of Cawood Publishing and their supplement material, as it greatly helps the GM/DM with some measure of preparation and even on occasion, improvisation.
 Besides their wonderful campaign setting, Cawood wants to a great quality material to help GMs excel in their craft.
 Don’t believe me?
 Several of Andrew’s supplements are Silver & Copper tier bestsellers on DriveThruRPG and the DMsGuild, if that isn’t a testament to his quality, I don’t know what else to tell you.

 I would like to thank Andrew Cawood for the opportunity to do this long overdue review.

-Please make sure to tune in when I review the Adventures of Myrr modules & the B-series of adventures for the Forgotten Realms.
+Please make sure to read the Adventures of Myrr modules & the B-series of adventures for the Forgotten Realms review here.

 Don’t forget, we will have another review for the Adventure Modules soon.

 Follow Andrew and learn more about the World of Myrr on the following social media:

 Don’t forget you can also visit World of Myrr to purchase additional products & supplements.

 Thanks for reading!
 Please like, comment, and share.
 If you want to keep up to date with us, please follow us on Facebook and Twitter.
 We have an Instagram for behind-the-scenes Team BAJA campaign pics and boardgaming fun.
 If you want to support us, please check our Patreon.
 If you have any questions or inquiries, please email me at email@example.com.
 Thanks again and we’ll see you soon!